Culver City Stairs

 About a quarter of the way up.
 So far, it’s not too bad.
 The Culver City steps aren’t too high (no higher than a foot) and I’m moving along pretty swiftly.

-One of the “levels” I mentioned earlier regarding this staircase, which is essentially a large gap or “checkpoint” between various parts of the stairs.
+One of the “levels” I mentioned earlier regarding this staircase, which is a large gap or “checkpoint” between various parts of the stairs.
 (This is also connected to the main trailhead).

 Culver City Stairs hike